glimmer-router/glimmer-router/README.md

 ### Things to be aware of

 Because Glimmer components require a root element to work right now, every `<g-route>` component will render a wrapping `div` around its content.
-This can lead to some potential styling issues, but nothing that's not can't be solved.

 # Contributing